manorrock/aegean/README.md

 And replace VERSION with the version you want to use.

-_Note_ in the command line above we have mapped the `/root/.manorrock/aegean/repos` to point to the current directory so we can persist the Git repositories outside of the container.
+> _Note_ in the command line above we have mapped the `/root/.manorrock/aegean/repos`
+> to point to the current directory so we can persist the Git repositories outside
+> of the container.

+## Verify the server is up and running

 To verify the contain is up and running execute the command below: